A Patient’s Guide to Reverse Shoulder Arthroplasty

 Most surgical procedures require that some type of anesthesia be done before surgery.
 A very small number of patients have problems with anesthesia.
 These problems can be reactions to the drugs used, problems related to other medical complications, and problems due to the anesthesia.
 Be sure to discuss the risks and your concerns with your anesthesiologist.

-Infection following reverse joint replacement surgery can be very serious.
-The chances of developing an infection following artificial joint replacement, however, are low (about one percent).
-Sometimes infections show up very early, before you leave the hospital.
+Infection following joint replacement surgery can be very serious.
+The chances of developing an infection following artificial joint replacement, however, are low (less than one percent).
+Sometimes infections show up very early.
 Other times infections may not show up for months, or even years, after the operation.

 Infection can also spread into the artificial joint from other infected areas.
 Once an infection lodges in your joint, it is almost impossible for your immune system to clear it.
-You may need to take antibiotics when you have dental work or surgical procedures on your bladder and colon.
-The antibiotics reduce the risk of spreading germs to the artificial joint.
+Multiple surgeries are typically required to treat an infected joint.

 Just like your real shoulder, an artificial shoulder can dislocate.
 A shoulder dislocation occurs when the ball comes out of the socket.
 There is a greater risk of dislocation right after surgery, before the tissues have healed around the new joint.
 But there is always a slightly increased risk of dislocation with an artificial joint.
 Your therapist will teach you how to avoid activities and positions that tend to cause shoulder dislocation.
 A shoulder that dislocates more than once may need another operation to make it more stable.